KQM-git/TCL/characters/anemo/xiao.md

 {% tab title="Passive" %}
 ### **Transcension: Gravity Defier**

 Decreases climbing Stamina consumption for your own party members by 20%.
 Not stackable with Passive Talents that provide the exact same effects.
 {% endtab %}

 {% tab title="Ascension 1" %}
 ### **Conqueror of Evil: Tamer of Demons**

-While under the effects of **Bane of All Evil**, all DMG dealt by Xiao is increased by 5%.
-DMG is increased by an additional 5% for every 3s the ability persists.
-The maximum DMG Bonus is 25%
+While under the effects of **Bane of All Evil**, all DMG dealt by Xiao increases by 5%.
+DMG increases by a further 5% for every 3s the ability persists.
+The maximum DMG Bonus is 25%.
 {% endtab %}

 {% tab title="Ascension 4" %}
 ### **Dissolution Eon: Heaven Fall**

 Using **Lemniscatic Wind Cycling** increases the DMG of subsequent uses of **Lemniscatic Wind Cycling** by 15%.
-This effect lasts for 7s and has a maximum of 3 stacks.
-Gaining a new stack refreshes the duration of this effect.
+This effect lasts for 7s, and has a maximum of 3 stacks.
+Gaining a new stack refreshes the effect's duration.
 {% endtab %}
 {% endtabs %}